What is Personal Reformulation?

 It gives you an opportunity to meet with a therapist for an extended session.
 The therapist will use the relational approach of cognitive analytic therapy to identify and explore with you relationship patterns that you might get drawn into at work.
 The focus is negotiated collaboratively but develops from exploring your professional role with clients, colleagues and peers.

 A central aim is to improve your experience of work relationships.
 You will develop a good understanding and a map of the likely patterns of interaction triggered for you at work.
 This can naturally overlap with more personal ground.
 If this does occur the therapist will be thoughtful with you about what can be safely explored within the time limits of the sessions.
 You and the therapist may decide this is something to return to.
 The emphasis on your professional role helps to provide focus and containment.
 A PR is not therapy, but it gives you useful insight into the psychology of workplace relationships.
+You can read a blog with some examples of common issues that prompt someone to arrange a personal reromulation in a blog by PR therapist Jenny Marshall – click here to read Jenny’s blog on PRs in the workplace.

 Catalyse currently offers personal reformulation sessions to professionals who are training as clinical psychologists.
 We also offer PRs to those engaged in ACAT accredited training at CAT Skills Case Management and CAT Foundation levels.
 Other professionals interested in making use of the approach are welcome to contact us.